Vermont’s only floating bridge is making a buoyant comeback in Brookfield.

 Brookfield, located 17 miles south of Montpelier, is home to New Yorker cartoonist Ed Koren and sculptor Jim Sardonis, who created the well-known whale tails sculpture near Interstate 89 in South Burlington (it was originally in Randolph and later moved).
 Sardonis also made the hippopotamus sculpture at the eastern end of the Brookfield Floating Bridge in Hippo Park.

-The bridge and the town’s historic village, known as Pond Village, are part of the National Register for Historic Places.
-When visiting, you can swim or fish in the lake, or dine at nearby Aerial’s Restaurant.
+The bridge and the town’s historic village, known as Pond Village, are part of the National Register of Historic Places.
+When visiting, you can swim or fish in the lake, or stroll across the bridge.

 While the bridge will close to traffic from November to April, it is open to pedestrians year-round.
 If you don’t make it to Brookfield this summer or fall, all is not lost.
 On the last Saturday in January, the town hosts the annual Brookfield Ice Harvest & Winter Carnival on Sunset Lake.